 Lightly oil the pan, then wipe with a paper towel so a thin layer remains.
 Place 2 or 3 prepared moulds in the pan and fill about half full of batter, about ⅓ cup batter each.
 No need to smooth tops.

 Cover and cook for 7 minutes.
 Flip pancakes with moulds.
 Run a sharp paring knife around the inner edges of moulds, then carefully remove (they will be hot).

 Cover pan and continue cooking for 5 to 7 more minutes or until pancake sides are dry and bottoms are golden.

 Remove the metal molds and transfer the pancakes to a serving plate.
 Wash and re-oil ring moulds and repeat with remaining batter.

 Sprinkle confectioner’s sugar and drizzle with some syrup, then serve and enjoy!

 Commonly Asked Questions

-Souffle pancakes are sweet, cottony treats that will make your weekend mornings extra delicious.
-These Japanese pancakes are incredibly soft and light.
-And with our easy recipe, you’ll have a bite of these delicious, fluffy pancakes.
+Souffle pancakes are sweet, cottony treats that will make your weekend mornings more exciting to wake up to.
+With our easy Japanese fluffy pancakes recipe, you’ll have a bite (or several!) of these delicious, feathery cakes.